thundergolfer-forks/tree/README.md

 If you are having issues, please let us know by filing an issue on our [issue tracker](https://github.com/deepmind/tree/issues).

+## Development

+Install Bazel using `bazel/install.sh` or by some other method.

 ## License

 The project is licensed under the Apache 2.0 license.